Federal Deemed Status Fact Sheet

 State Recognition for Licensure and/or Certification

 The Joint Commission’s accreditation and certification programs are recognized and relied on by many states in their quality oversight activities.
-Recognition and reliance refers to the acceptance of, requirement for, or other reference to the use of Joint Commission accreditation and certification, in whole or in part, by one or more governmental agencies in exercising regulatory authority.
-This may include use of Joint Commission accreditation and certification for licensing, certification or contracting purposes by various state agencies.
+Recognition and reliance refers to the acceptance of, requirement for, or other reference to the use of Joint Commission accreditation, certification and verification, in whole or in part, by one or more governmental agencies in exercising regulatory authority.
+This may include use of Joint Commission accreditation, certification and verification for licensing, certification or contracting purposes by various state agencies.

-The Joint Commission’s accreditation and certification programs are widely relied upon by at least one agency in each state, across multiple provider types, in making licensure decisions, as well as for participation in a state’s Medicaid program.
+The Joint Commission’s accreditation, certification and verification programs are widely relied upon by at least one agency in each state, across multiple provider types, in making licensure decisions, as well as for participation in a state’s Medicaid program.
 The most common form of state reliance on accreditation is to accept The Joint Commission’s survey process in lieu of the state agency conducting a routine licensure inspection.
 In addition, some state regulations will mandate accreditation as a condition of licensure or certification.
-The Joint Commission actively monitors state legislative and regulatory activities to identify additional opportunities for state reliance on Joint Commission accreditation and certification, and maintains a website listing the state regulations that contain such provisions.
+The Joint Commission actively monitors state legislative and regulatory activities to identify additional opportunities for state reliance on Joint Commission accreditation, certification and verification, and maintains a website listing the state regulations that contain such provisions.

 Learn More About